Paramagnetism of Oxygen

 How It Works

-Pour the liquid nitrogen first, slowly over the pole pieces.
-The result is nothing but vapor condensation and crackling plexiglas; the liquid does not interact with the large magnetic field.
+Pour the liquid nitrogen (LN2) first, slowly over the pole pieces.
+The result is nothing but vapor condensation and cooling of the magnet; the liquid does not interact with the large magnetic field.

 Setting It Up